 And then he continues: “Now we face a choice ...”

 No, there never has been a choice between the Friedmanians and Keynesians because BOTH are wrong.
 Both are groping in the dark with regard to the two most important features of the market economy: the profit mechanism and the price mechanism.
 Because of this, the discussion about monetary and fiscal policy, or helicopter money for that matter, never had more scientific content than free ink-blot association.

 “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991, p.
 30)

 Economists have no true theory.
 Economics is a failed science.
-What Friedmanians and Keynesians have to offer is political opinion without sound scientific foundation.
+What Friedmanians and Keynesians have to offer is political opinion without sound scientific foundations.

 For the proof let us very briefly turn to the formally and empirically correct employment theory (2012; 2014).
-The basic version of the objective structural employment equation is shown on Wikimedia.
-From this equation follows inter alia:
+The basic version of the objective structural Employment Law is shown on Wikimedia AXEC62a:

-(i) An increase of the expenditure ratio rhoE leads to higher employment (the letter rho stands for ratio).
+(i) An increase in the expenditure ratio ρE leads to higher employment (the letter ρ stands for ratio).

 (ii) Increasing investment expenditures I exert a positive influence on employment,

-The complete AND testable employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The complete AND testable Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.